Request A Homebuyers Quote

-The U.S. has about 125 million >single-family homes with the majority built before energy efficiency developments, suggesting a huge market for green remodeling.
+The U.S. has about 125 million single-family homes with the majority built before energy efficiency developments, suggesting a huge market for green remodeling.

 Keep Track Of Green Home Remodeling Costs For Tax Breaks

 Some homeowners face moving often and therefore do not have substantial home equity built up to take advantage of home improvement tax breaks.
 For homeowners who have lived in their home for a long period of time and have responsibly built up a sizable home equity position, there is good reason to keep track of what is spent on home improvements.
-By keeping a well document record of the home improvements, homeowner gain a return on investment through the increased cost basis which will decrease the amount of taxes to pay when it comes time to sell.
+By keeping a well document record of the home improvements, homeowner gain a return on investment through the increased cost basis which will decrease the amount of taxes to pay when it comes time to sell your Minneapolis home.
 Our government has increasingly found ways to encourage and increase green home remodeling benefits and incentives.

 HVAC Tax Credit FAQs for 2013

 It's time to pay the tax man once again.
 Having worked through some "fiscal cliff" topics, homeowners have gained reinstatement of 25C Tax Credits for residential energy efficiency home improvements.
-Here is a partial list of home remodeling projects that - when meeting qualifying parameters - will work for a green home remodeling tax credit:
+Here is a partial list of Minneapolis home remodeling trends for projects that - when meeting qualifying parameters - will work for a green home remodeling tax credit:

 Energy-efficient window replacements(material costs)